lmscloud-io/moodle-tool_vault/README.md

 Vault allows you to make a **full backup of the site**, push it to the cloud and then **restore** on any Moodle site.

+Note that this version can ONLY BACKUP.
+Restore is only possible in the later Moodle versions.

 See also https://lmsvault.io/

 ### Features: